 When employees are office-based and connected to the network, identifying shadow IT – unauthorized software and hardware used by employees – is more straightforward.
 The problem not only becomes harder to identify when employees work from home, the risk of unauthorized software being loaded onto corporate-issued devices increases.

 Software downloaded onto work computers carries a risk of a malware infection and potentially offers an easy way to attack the user’s device and the corporate network.
 IT teams will have little visibility into the unauthorized software on users’ devices and whether it is running the latest version and has been patched against known vulnerabilities.
-It is important to cover shadow IT in security awareness training for remote workers and to make it clear that no software should be installed on work devices and that personal USB devices should not be connected to corporate devices without the go-ahead being given from the IT department.
+It is important to cover shadow IT in security awareness training for remote workers and to make it clear that no software should be installed on work devices and that personal USB devices should not be connected to corporate devices without the go-ahead being given by the IT department.

 The COVID-19 pandemic has seen many workers turn to teleconferencing platforms to communicate with the office, friends, and family.
 One of the most popular teleconferencing platforms is Zoom.
 Malicious installers have been identified that install the genuine Zoom client but have been bundled with malware.
 Installers have been identified that also install adware, Remote Access Trojans, and cryptocurrency miners.

 How TitanHQ Can Help Improve Email Security

 Several security awareness training firms have made resources available to businesses free of charge during the COVID-19 crisis to help them train the workforce, such as the SANS Institute.
 Take advantage of these resources and push them out to your workforce.
 If you are a small SMB, you may also be able to get access to free phishing simulation emails to test the workforce and reinforce training.

 TitanHQ can’t help you with your remote worker cybersecurity awareness training, but we can help by ensuring employees have to deal with fewer threats by protecting against email and web-based attacks.